zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 * Maybe [identify and train a developer behaviour](#identify-and-train-a-developer-behaviour) like reflection.

-* Maybe, if the idea is bad, guide them towards another idea.

 #### The student wants an intro to a topic

 * Maybe suggest they follow the [escalation process](#escalation-process).